TokenScript-Framework/papers/src/papers/smart-token-paper.md

 However, Google cannot ensure that the car key token functions as the web applications depending on them expect.
 Each car key token is programmed by their respective car manufacturer, and Google is not in a position to audit their code.
 Ultimately, the trust lies with the token itself, and Google acts as a transferer of trust rather than the origin of trust.
 The car wash website essentially trusts that if Google recognises the car token as being genuinely programmed by a car vendor, such as Tesla, then Tesla would not program their car key token to create invalid authorisations just to spoof the website.

 With public key cryptography, it is not a problem to attest that a car key token is programmed by Tesla.
 Therefore, Google's role is reduced to a curator, and trust remains with the issuer of the car key token, such as Tesla.
 What makes Google a better curator of valid car keys?
-They don't produce any cars, nor do they own the knowledge of how each car interacts with their keys.
+They don't produce any cars, nor do they have the knowledge of how each car interacts with their keys.

 Recognising this, the trust needed is not anchored on the service that makes the token interact with applications - the trust is derived from the token itself.
 This concept can be succinctly encapsulated as 'trust anchored on the token,' giving it a visual to imagine its place in the web ecosystem.